susheelvishwa/Backend-2024/Node 2024/Node-2  05 July 2024  HTTP Basics and Express/lecture.md

  res.send => res.write and res.end()

-Restfull api : Restful API: HTTPS methods and they perform operations on thel resources (CRUD)

-Restfull api : Restful API: HTTPS methods and they perform operations on thel resources (CRUD)
+Restful api : Restful API: HTTPS methods and they perform operations on the resources (CRUD)

-can u make a .md file for that
-ChatGPT
-Sure, here is a markdown file detailing RESTful APIs, HTTPS methods, and their operations on resources (CRUD).

-markdown
-Copy code
 # RESTful API: HTTPS Methods and CRUD Operations

 ## Overview